 I investigate class, race, and gender inequalities from a micro-sociological perspective.
-This micro-sociological perspective shows how seemingly small moments, small judgments, and simple expectations can produce and deepen stratification.
+This micro-sociological perspective shows how seemingly small moments, simple expectations, and slight judgments can produce and deepen structural inequalities.
 My research projects are methodologically diverse and use original data.
-I have three current projects.
+I have three current projects:

-Constructing Race at the Micro-level: Asserted Identities vs. Skin Color My second project, forthcoming in Sociological Perspectives, asked how white observers react when people with black heritage assert a multiracial or white identity rather than a black identity.
-To address this question, I conducted two experiments to analyze how observers judge racial identity assertions and physical appearance to construct race.
+Constructing Race at the Micro-level: Asserted Identities vs. Skin Color In a second project, forthcoming in Sociological Perspectives, I conducted two experiments to analyze how observers judge racial identity assertions and physical appearance.
 I found that identity assertions influenced how observers categorized people but not how observers evaluated them.
 My findings suggest that racial identity assertions by themselves do not predict racial stigma at the micro-level.
-Instead, other aspects of race, like physical appearance, may be more consequential in inducing stigma and racial disadvantage.
-I use this microsociological case to identify a mechanism that produces the macro-level stratification by skin color that sociologists have observed.
+I argue that other aspects of race, like physical appearance, may be more consequential in inducing stigma and creating racial disadvantages.
+This micro-sociological case clarifies the mechanisms that produce stratification by skin color.

 Elite Women and the ‘Condensed Courtship Clock’ Finally, Katherine Fallon and I studied how elite women balance their romantic and professional aspirations.
 We interviewed single, college-educated women living in New York City.
 We found that women have a shared timeline for their lives—they intentionally pursue self-development before feeling ready to search for a spouse.
 This timeline creates a narrow window to find a partner that we call the ‘condensed courtship clock.’
+Women who struggle to meet this timeline are criticized for the time they invested in self-development and are seen as incomplete.
 As these elite women adapt their individual expectations for family and self to conform to a common timeline, they uphold the two-parent, married family as normal and desirable.
 This paper won the ASA Section on Aging and the Life Course Outstanding Graduate Student Paper Award.